mkdocs/mkdocs/docs/user-guide/custom-themes.md

 )
 ```

-Fill in the URL, license, description, author and author email address.
+Fill in the URL, license, keywords, description, author and author email address.

 The name should follow the convention `mkdocs-themename` (like `mkdocs-
 bootstrap` and `mkdocs-bootswatch`), starting with MkDocs, using hyphens to